udayvunnam/xng-breadcrumb/docs/declarative-breadcrumbs.md

 # Declarative breadcrumbs

-We can define breadcrumbs as part of routing module configuration for any path.
-Just add `breadcrumb` property in `data` object during route declaration
+Define breadcrumbs as part of your routing module configuration for any path.
+Simply add a `breadcrumb` property in the `data` object during route declaration.

 `breadcrumb` can be defined as a **string** OR **object** OR **function**.

-## defining breadcrumb as a string
+## defining Breadcrumb as a String

-define **breadcrumb as a string** if you are know the breadcrumb text value for a route upfront
+If you have a static breadcrumb text for a route, define it as a **string**.

 ```javascript
   {